material-foundation/material-remixer/README.md

 ## ![remixer](docs/assets/lockup_remixer_icon_horizontal_dark.png)

 Remixer helps teams use and refine design specs by providing an abstraction for these values that is accessible and configurable from outside the app itself.
-This abstraction is called a Variable.
-A Variable has a key (e.g. "primaryColor"), a type (e.g. Color), and a value (e.g. red).
-Instead of hard-coding values, engineers can use Variables to allow anyone on their team to refine them during development without even having to restart the app.
-Refinements can be done from inside the app itself, from a web dashboard or through plugins for tools like Sketch.
+This abstraction is called a variable.
+A variable has a key (e.g. "primaryColor"), a type (e.g. Color), and a value (e.g. red).
+Instead of hard-coding values, engineers can use variables to allow anyone on their team to refine them during development without even having to restart the app.
+Refinements can be done from inside the app itself, from a web dashboard, or through plugins for other design tools.

-The Remixer SDK is available for iOS, Android and Web.
+The Remixer SDK is currently under development and will be available for iOS, Android and Web.
+Please review the State of Development table for status of each platform.

 ## Variables

-A Variable has a unique key associated with it, and supports the following data types:
+A Remixer variable has a unique key associated with it, and supports the following data types:

 - **Numbers**
-	- Example: Use a numeric Variable to define how long an animation should run for.
+	- Example: Use a numeric variable to define how long an animation should run for.
-	- If you want to limit a numeric Variable to be inside a certain range you can use a Range Variable.
-A Range Variable can also be configured to be continuous or discrete (fixed increment value).
+	- If you want to limit a numeric variable to be inside a certain range you can use a Range variable.
+A range variable can also be configured to be continuous or discrete (fixed increment value).

 - **Colors**
-	- Example: Use a color Variable to reference a code in your color palette instead of hardcoding its value.
+	- Example: Use a color variable to reference a code in your color palette instead of hardcoding its value.
 This way there’s no need to update every instance of the old color in your codebase when the palette changes.

 - **Booleans**
-	- Example: Use a boolean Variable to hide or show a view during development.
+	- Example: Use a boolean variable to hide or show a view during development.

 - **Strings**
-	- Example: Use a string Variable to easily try different options for a header.
+	- Example: Use a string variable to easily try different options for a header.

-Remixer also supports setting a list of values a Variable can be set to.
-For example, a color Variable can be configured so that its value can only be changed to red, blue or yellow.
+Remixer also supports setting a list of values a variable can be set to.
+For example, a color variable can be configured so that its value can only be changed to red, blue or yellow.

 ## Triggers